Z-Sigma/Financial_Market_Volatility_Forecasting/README.md

 ## Financial Market Volatility Forecasting

 This repository contains the code and documentation for a project focused on forecasting financial market volatility using a LightGBM model.
-The goal of the project is to accurately predict short-term volatility for a dataset consisting of 428,932 rows of highly granular financial data.
+The goal of the project is to accurately predict short-term volatility of various stocks.

 ### Project Overview:
 The objective of this project is to develop a predictive model that accurately forecasts volatility in financial markets.
 The project utilizes a dataset of 428,932 rows, containing detailed financial data for various stocks across different sectors.
 The target variable is the volatility of the underlying product, which plays a crucial role in options trading.